Carnival & Cariocas VIP Tour

 Take a Space Flight (No, Really)

 Our most expensive, extravagant travel experience is also the most out of this world.
-Virgin Galactic projects that its much-anticipated tourism spaceflights will begin within a year, giving the truly adventurous (and truly loaded) a once-in-a-lifetime chance to experience weightlessness in suborbital space during a 90-minute flight.
-There are already about 600 people on the waiting list, but don't despair: Virgin Galactic will soon have competition from the Jeff Bezos-backed Blue Origin.
+Virgin Galactic offers space flights for up to three guests who get s custom spacesuit, astronaut wings, and a five-day readiness program.
+The truly adventurous (and truly loaded) get a once-in-a-lifetime chance to experience weightlessness in suborbital space during a 90-minute flight.
+It isn't clear when the next flight is happening, but don't despair: Virgin Galactic will soon have competition from the Jeff Bezos-backed Blue Origin.

 What you'll pay: From $250,000 per person